dg02701/project1_game_Flash_Cards/README.md

 quote:"May you live all the days of your life.", author:"Jonathan Swift"
 }
-ex. for math -
+ex. for math:
 {
 prompt:"What is",
 quote:"4 + 3",
 author:"7"
 }
+Here is exmample screen of the math card:  https://github.com/dg02701/project1_game_Flash_Cards/blob/master/Flashcard_Fun_example-screentshot.png
-The prompt and quote are on front of card (white box in middle of page) and author (answer) is on back of card in blue box.
+The 'prompt' and 'quote' (the question) are on front of card (white box in middle of page) and 'author' (theanswer) is on back of card in blue box.
 The game is self-scored.
 BASIC GAMEPLAY:
 1. Game is opened in browser